btjm123/cv/index.md

 `Sep 2018`
 **NYP Singapore Games Creation Competition**
-- Created a <a href="https://sidm.nyp.edu.sg/sgcc/Games/SGCC2018/entries/team_1239F/sgcc2018playF.html">fast-paced, hybrid 2D-platformer/shooting game</a> that raises awareness of the importance of one's health
+- Created a <a href="https://sidm.nyp.edu.sg/sgcc/Games/SGCC2018/entries/team_1239F/sgcc2018playF.html" target='_blank'>fast-paced, hybrid 2D-platformer/shooting game</a> that raises awareness of the importance of one's health
 - Entered the Finals and eventually awarded Commendation Award
 - Technical domains: GML using GMStudio, classical physics/basic artifical intelligence

 `Sep 2017`
 **NYP Singapore Games Creation Competition**
-- Developed a <a href="https://btjm123.github.io">two-stage game</a> composed of a 2D-platformer and a challenging boss level
+- Developed a <a href="https://btjm123.github.io" target='_blank'>two-stage game</a> composed of a 2D-platformer and a challenging boss level
 - Created a physics engine simulating real-life kinematics/dynamics to form the backbone of the whole game
 - Created a basic artifical intelligence system for the final boss stage
 - Entered the Finals and eventually awarded the Merit Award